niemasd/teaching/Course-Specific/CSE 100/Got a Seg Fault.md

 (gdb) run arg1 arg2
 ```

 This will then give you a line number where the issue is, or tell you what's going on.
+If you don't see anything, run `bt` (or `backtrace`) to view the entire call stack.

 ## Unfamiliar Code